Ratheshprabakar/Polls-Application/README.md

 # Polls-Application
-A simple django application where you can add questions and answers and check the polling results
+A simple django application where you can add questions and answers and check the polling results - Not Completed